dotnet/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 The call to `UseCloudEvents` adds **CloudEvents** middleware is to the ASP.NET Core middleware pipeline.
 This middleware will unwrap requests that use the CloudEvents structured format, so the receiving method receives the event payload directly.

 > [CloudEvents](https://cloudevents.io/) is a standardized messaging format, providing a common way to describe event information across platforms.
 Dapr embraces CloudEvents.
-See the [cloudevents specification](https://github.com/cloudevents/spec/tree/v1.0) for more information.
+For more about CloudEvents, see the [cloudevents specification](https://github.com/cloudevents/spec/tree/v1.0).

 The call to `MapSubscribeHandler` in the endpoint routing configuration will add a Dapr subscribe endpoint to the application.
 This endpoint will respond to requests on `/dapr/subscribe`.
 When this endpoint is called, it will automatically find all WebAPI operations decorated with the `Topic` attribute and return a response with all the subscriptions.

 ### Pub/sub components

-Publish/Subscribe components handle the actual transport of the messages.
-Several Publish/Subscribe components are available that each use a specific message broker product to implement the Publish/Subscribe building block.
+Dapr Publish/Subscribe components handle the actual transport of the messages.
+Several are available.
+Each uses a specific message broker product to implement the Publish/Subscribe building block.
 At the time of writing, the following Publish/Subscribe components were available:

 - Hazelcast
 - Redis Streams